Can you prevent vaginal and perineal tearing in labour from happening?

-Talking about vaginal and perineal tearing is never easy I find myself thinking as I am typing.
+Talking about vaginal and perineal tearing in labour is never easy I find myself thinking as I am typing.

 No matter where this delicate topic is mentioned the facial expression is nearly always the same.